✦ just visiting

 why investing matters — especially for women

 Women live longer than men on average, which means we need our money to last longer.
-We're also more likely to take career breaks for caregiving, which means we can't always rely on consistent income.
+We're also more likely to take career breaks for caregiving, which means we cannot always rely on consistent income.
 Investing is how you build wealth that grows even when you're not working.

 The pay gap is real.
 Women earn less on average, which makes growing wealth through investing even more important — not less.
 Every dollar you invest is working to close that gap on your behalf.